Drinkin' Problem

-"Drinkin' Problem" is the debut song of the American country music band Midland.
+"Drinkin' Problem" is the debut single of the American country music band Midland.
 It was released on February 27, 2017, as the first single from their debut album On the Rocks.
 The band members wrote the song with Josh Osborne and Shane McAnally, both of whom produced it with Dann Huff.

 Critical reception

 Taste of Country reviewed the song with favor, saying that "The trio’s 'Drinkin’ Problem' keeps the pretty of old-school country swing but dives dark into sorrow with no shame."

 Commercial performance

-"Drinkin' Problem" was certified Gold by the RIAA on August 16, 2017, and Platinum on January 18, 2019, and double Platinum on September 10, 2019.
+"Drinkin' Problem" was certified Gold by the RIAA on August 16, 2017, and Platinum on January 18, 2019, double Platinum on September 10, 2019, and six-times platinum on June 11, 2026.

 Music video

 The song's music video, directed by group member Cameron Duddy, was shot in Lockhart, Texas.
 It features the band selling moonshine.

 Personnel

 Adapted from On the Rocks liner notes.